ai-winter/python_motion_planning/README.md

 * `Path Planning`: It's based on path constraints (such as obstacles), planning the optimal path sequence for the robot to travel without conflict between the start and goal.
 * `Trajectory planning`: It plans the motion state to approach the global path based on kinematics, dynamics constraints and path sequence.

-This repository provides the implementations of common `Motion planning` algorithms, including path planners on N-D grid and controllers for path-tracking, visualizers supporting 2D and 3D, and a toy physical simulator to test controllers.
+This repository provides the implementations of common `Motion planning` algorithms, including path planners on N-D grid, controllers for path-tracking, curve generators, a visualizer based on matplotlib and a toy physical simulator to test controllers.

 The theory analysis can be found at [motion-planning](https://blog.csdn.net/frigidwinter/category_11410243.html).